mashabek/ackee_box/README.md

 See [architecture.md](https://github.com/mashabek/ackee_box/blob/master/architecture.md) for a detailed requirements analysis of the first task.

 ### Metrics
-- **Time Spent:** 9 hours
+- **Time Spent:** Architecture design + implementation - 8 hours, understanding the
+task - 2 hours.
 - **Technologies Used:** Node.js, TypeScript, Express.js, Prisma, PostgreSQL, PostGIS, Docker, Jest
 - **AI Tools:** GPT 4.1 in Cursor IDE for basic code generation and writing tests.
-Claude Sonnet 4 for generating mermaid diagrams
+Claude Sonnet 4 for generating mermaid diagrams,
-- **Assumptions:** Based on the task, I focused on the nearest boxes endpoint implementation.
-It is a production ready implementation since it easily scalable and uses spatial index for quick retrieval.
-This should easily cover 10-20 drivers requesting box locations at the same time.
+GPT o3 helped me to understand the task, but wasn't too good and also failed to understand the scope of the task.

 ## 🚀 Quick Start